-Business ethics Outcome 2022 Outcome 2021 Long-term goal Keeping the dialogue on ethical issues alive throug- Annual training in our Code of Conduct 100 100 hout the company via activities and forums people can recommend us as an employer.
+Business ethics 2022 2021 Long-term goal

+Keeping the dialogue on ethical issues alive

+Annual training in our Code of Conduct 100 100 throughout the company via activities and forums

+It makes me proud that so many people can recommend us as an employer.
 Having so many ambassadors who think we're a great place to work makes it so much easier for us to recruit new talent, but also to retain the people we already have."